ELOGOD/ELOGOD/README.md

-Hi, I am **Elochukwu Chukwubuikem Joseph**, a Final Year Computer Science Student at Nigeria's Federeal University of Technology Owerri, and a Student Cloud Developer at Udacity.
+Hi, I am Elochukwu Chukwubuikem Joseph, a Final Year Computer Science Student at Nigeria's Federal University of Technology Owerri, and a Student Cloud Developer at Udacity.

-I have great interest in artificial intelligence, cloud computing, User Exeperience development and also being able to build usable, accessible and equity-based software prooducts.
+I have a great interest in artificial intelligence, cloud computing, User experience development, and building usable, accessible, and equity-based software projects.

-Currently, I am undergoing trainings with Udacity under the ALX-T Schorlaship as a Cloud Developer on AWS, Pluralsight under the Google Africa Developer Scholarship (GADS 2022) as a Cloud Engineer on GCP.
-I am also taking some paid courses on Coursera on the Python 3 programming and Google UX Professional Specializations.
+Currently, I am undergoing training with Udacity under the ALX-T Scholarship as a Cloud Developer on AWS, and Pluralsight under the Google Africa Developer Scholarship (GADS 2022) as a Cloud Engineer on GCP.
+I am also taking some paid courses on Coursera on Python 3 programming and Google UX Professional Specializations.

-I am looking to collaborate on cloud based software development projects, and also searching for internships or entry level positions to apply my skills.
-In future, I'll also like to explore and develop myself in other areas of interest and be useful to humanity.
+I am looking to collaborate on cloud-based software development projects and searching for internships or entry-level positions to apply my skills.
+In the future, I'll also like to explore and develop myself in other areas of interest and be helpful to humanity.

 You can reach me via
 - Twitter: @ELOCHUKWUCHUKW4